 Flossing is an important part of cleaning your teeth.
 It doesn’t matter whether your floss before or after brushing.
 There are different types of floss available and they’re all effective.
 We do, however, recommend string floss over floss holders, because with string floss you can get all around individual teeth.

 At The Fort Collins Dentist, we hope all our patients brush and floss twice a day.
-People from North Laramie, Cheyenne, Greeley, and South Berthoud trust us with their dental health by scheduling twice-a-year checkups.
+People from Loveland, Timnath, Wellington, and Windsor trust us with their dental health by scheduling twice-a-year checkups.
 Our services include general and restorative dentistry.
 Request an appointment today!